 My tips for quinoa are (1) toast your quinoa if you have the time – it tastes nuttier; (2) use a bit less than a 2:1 liquid:grain ratio, as more water makes for soggy quinoa; (3) try cooking your quinoa in vegetable broth instead of water and add in flavorings like smashed garlic, peppercorns, and fresh thyme or rosemary sprigs.

 Quinoa is extremely versatile.
-You can use it as a base in grain bowls, use it to stuff bell peppers, tomatoes or winter squash; replace rice with it in a pilaf; cook it in plant-based milk and mashed bananas to make a breakfast porridge; or add it to granola bars, soups, or burger patties
+You can use it as a base in grain bowls, use it to stuff bell peppers, tomatoes or winter squash; replace rice with it in a pilaf; cook it in plant-based milk and mashed bananas to make a breakfast porridge; or add it to granola bars, soups, chilis, or burger patties.

 I know some of you may avoid pasta because it contains gluten and refined grains, but these days you can find all kinds of pasta varieties, from whole grain and spelt to quinoa- and bean-based pasta.
+I always keep a variety of pastas on hand to make random spur-of-the-moment weeknight meals possible.

 Farro is an ancient grain that has a very nutty taste and a complex texture that is both firm and soft.
 It’s my favorite grain but under utilized in most kitchens.